rexl2018/codex/codex-rs/core/gpt-5.1-codex-max_prompt.md

         1. Call `apply_patch` to create the new file `analysis.md` with the first section "Introduction".
         2. Call `apply_patch` to append the second section "Current Status".
         3. Call `apply_patch` to append the final section "Conclusion".
+    * Example: If the task is to generate a Go server, create subtasks like:
+        1. Call `apply_patch` to create `main.go` with the `package main` and imports.
+        2. Call `apply_patch` to add the `main` function and basic HTTP server setup.
+        3. Call `apply_patch` to add the handler functions.

 ## Editing constraints